What are company directors?

 Notification requirements on removal

-Removal of a director must be notified to Companies House - as with the appointment of a director, either to Companies House in Cardiff or Companies House in Edinburgh depending on where the company in question is registered.
+Removal of a director must be notified to Companies House.
 This must be done within 14 days of the removal.
-The company’s articles may set out additional requirements on the removal of a director.
+The company’s articles may set out additional requirements for the removal of a director.

 Additional formalities apply to public or listed companies.

 Removing directors from the office can be tricky.
-If you have any doubts, Ask a lawyer to check you are doing everything right.
+Ask a lawyer if you have any questions about appointing and removing directors.